 The Secretary of State’s office does send paperless License Plate Renewal Notices via email to individuals who register at https://www.ilsos.gov/greenmail.
 Electronic notices do include a statement as to whether compliance with the Vehicle Emissions Inspection Law is required before a vehicle's registration can be renewed.

 No. Technicians at the station are able to test the vehicle without a notice.
+If you have receive a test notice, you may bring it to the station.

 State law requires that you notify the Secretary of State within 10 days of any change of address.
 As a convenience, change of address forms are available online or at emissions test stations.